 Preparation is key when you're exploring any new city, and just knowing about a potential petty crime can make it less of a threat for you since you'll know what to look out for.
 Here are a few that you could encounter in Athens.

 Tourist scams are common in any large city, and they are especially present in Athens because of its popularity.
 Chances are that you'll encounter a scammer at some point during your trip, but it can sometimes be hard to tell who is trying to trick you and who is being genuine.
 Never trust a stranger with your luggage, even if they are pretending to be friendly and helpful, as they might steal your things or overcharge you for their help.
-This usually happens around popular tourist attractions and also in bars, so be wary when approached by anyone you think looks suspicious.
-Don't feel obligated to accept help, even from the friendliest person.
+This usually happens around popular tourist attractions and also in bars.

 Petty theft and pickpocketing

-Pickpocketing is a high risk for people visiting Athens, and thieves are especially active around top tourist sites and on public transport.
-In some cases, the thieves are so skilled that they might grab your wallet, passport or smartphone without you even noticing, but street crimes like purse snatching can also occur.
-The most effective way to protect your items is to keep your valuables safe in a Bounce luggage locker where they can't be stolen.
+Pickpocketing is a high risk for people visiting Athens, and pickpockets are active around top tourist sites and on public transport.
+In some cases, the pickpockets are so skilled that they might grab your wallet, passport or smartphone without you even noticing, but street crimes like purse snatching can also occur.
+The most effective way to protect your items is to keep your valuables safe at your accommodation.
 To protect the items you're carrying, pay attention to your surroundings and hang on tight to bags and purses when you're in busy areas.
 In densely populated places you may want to wear your backpack in front of you where you can see it clearly.

 Fake taxi scams